BioAnalyticResource/ePlant/Eplant/tutorial.md

 })
 ```

 Above is an example of the View State Schema for EFPViewer views (this is shared between the Plant eFP and Experiment eFP views).
-As you can see, schema definition is very similar to Type definition, but allows for the definition of constraints and defulat values.
+As you can see, schema definition is very similar to Type definition, but allows for the definition of constraints and default values.

 Note that the following would also be a valid definition of the same schema, meaning complex schemas can be broken up for readability: